Magic vs. Hawks Prediction & Picks - November 9

 Magic Performance Insights

 - On the boards, Orlando is 11th in the league in rebounds (45.4 per game).
-It is best in rebounds allowed (40.1 per game).
+It is best in rebounds conceded (40.1 per game).

 - In terms of turnovers, Orlando is 23rd in the NBA in committing them (15.3 per game).
 It is third-best in forcing them (16.7 per game).

-- Beyond the arc, the Magic are fourth-worst in the NBA in 3-pointers made per game (9.9).
+- Beyond the arc, the Magic are fourth-worst in the league in 3-pointers made per game (9.9).
 And they are fourth-worst in 3-point percentage at 31.9%.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.